indexa-git/pyazul/README.md

 ### Important Notes on 3DS

 - The `secure_id` generated during transaction initiation is key.
-PyAzul automatically appends it to your `TermUrl` and `MethodNotificationUrl`.
-Ensure your callback handlers can receive it (e.g., as a query parameter).
+PyAzul automatically appends it as a query parameter to your `TermUrl` and `MethodNotificationUrl`.
+Your callback handlers must be able to receive this `secure_id`.
-- 3DS Session management is currently handled internally by `pyazul` using in-memory storage.
-For environments requiring persistent or shared session state across multiple instances, you would need to manage the linkage between `secure_id` and necessary transaction data (like `azul_order_id` and original `TermUrl`) within your application's own session management system.
+- **Application-Side Session Management is Crucial for 3DS**: While PyAzul's `SecureService` maintains an internal in-memory session store (linking `secure_id` to `azul_order_id`, etc.), this is instance-specific and not persistent. **For production, especially with multiple server instances or across application restarts, your application MUST implement its own robust session management solution.** This system should store and retrieve necessary data (e.g., your internal order details, `azul_order_id` if obtained early, `original_term_url`) using `secure_id` as the key across the different callback steps.
+The `app_level_session_store` in the FastAPI examples illustrates this concept.
+- You can inspect PyAzul's internal session data for a given `secure_id` using `await azul.get_secure_session_info(secure_id)`, which can be helpful for debugging, but should not replace your application's session management for production logic.
 - `CardHolderInfo` and `ThreeDSAuth` details are critical for successful 3DS 2.0 authentication.
-- Error handling: Catch `AzulError` and its derivatives (`AzulResponseError`, `APIError`, `SSLError`) for issues during API calls.
+Fill them as completely and accurately as possible.
+- **Error Handling**: Always wrap PyAzul calls in `try...except` blocks to handle potential `AzulError` and its derivatives (`AzulResponseError`, `APIError`, `SSLError`). `AzulResponseError` is particularly useful as its `response_data` attribute contains the raw error dictionary from Azul.

 ## API Reference